 It’s strange how so many of us travellers are desperate to make our way around the world as much as possible, but tend to neglect the possibilities within our own countries.
 Exploring your home country is a great way to extend your travels in between trips abroad, so when we got back from South America at the end of July I decided that we should see a little more of the UK.

 Thanks to Trustedhousesitters (check out my review here), we stayed in a gorgeous house in Cumbria for two weeks without paying for accommodation.
 With the national park more or less on our doorstep, we were free to explore as much as we wanted, as long as we took care of the house and the three cats, too.
+If you don’t fancy housesitting, you could book into one of these amazing Lake District Airbnbs for the perfect self-catering accommodation!

 The Lake District is different to anywhere else I’ve been in the UK; rolling hills and fog-strewn peaks, hump-backed fells clad in a haze of heather that looks like maroon velvet, streams and waterfalls tumbling down hills, and dozens of enormous lakes, steely grey slithers glinting between slate-green hills or thick forest.
 The English summer made occasional appearances between clouds and rain, with lakes suddenly sky blue and the fields vividly green in the sunshine, but for most of the time the park was a grey, windswept drama of bad weather and rugged landscapes.